cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/03-windows-builds/README.md

   coredns pod topology spread constraints","type":"array"}},"title":"Coredns","type":"object"},"Limits":{"additionalProperties":false,"properties":{"cpu":{"type":"string"},"memory":{"type":"string"}},"title":"Limits","type":"object"},"Resources":{"additionalProperties":false,"properties":{"limits":{"$ref":"#/definitions/Limits"},"requests":{"$ref":"#/definitions/Limits"}},"title":"Resources","type":"object"}}}'
 ```

-Based on the provided list of add-ons, here's which ones are required to be running on all worker nodes (both Linux and Windows) and which ones are not:

-Required on all worker nodes:

-- vpc-cni: The Amazon VPC CNI plugin is required on all worker nodes to provide networking capabilities to the Kubernetes pods.
-[1]

-- kube-proxy: The kube-proxy component is required on all worker nodes to manage network rules and enable network communication to pods.

-Not required on all worker nodes:

-- aws-ebs-csi-driver: The AWS EBS CSI driver is used for provisioning and managing Amazon Elastic Block Store (EBS) volumes.
-In the provided configuration, it is set to deploy only on nodes that need EBS storage, as specified by the nodeSelector setting.

-- coredns: The CoreDNS add-on provides DNS resolution for Kubernetes services and pods.
-While it is a required component for the cluster, it typically runs as a service rather than on all worker nodes.

-DaemonSets:

-- Running as DaemonSets: aws-ebs-csi-driver (node component), vpc-cni, and kube-proxy.
-These need to run on every node for their respective functionalities related to volume management, networking, and service discovery.

-- Not running as DaemonSets: coredns.
-It is deployed as a Deployment to handle DNS services within the cluster.

 ## Destroy

 To tear down and remove the resources created in the blueprint, complete the steps for [Amazon EKS Blueprints for Terraform - Destroy](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#destroy).

 > [!TIP]
 > The `destroy` phase can be orchestrated via the companion [Makefile](../../Makefile).